hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 Users who wish to receive airdrops:

 - Must prepay for auto association slots, which are expensive, even when not filled.
-- Users must hold hbars in order to accept an airdrop (to pay for the association), making it difficult in many workflows to create and pre-populate accounts with tokens.
+- Users must hold HBAR in order to accept an airdrop (to pay for the association), making it difficult in many workflows to create and pre-populate accounts with tokens.

 Retail users from other EVM chains are surprised because other chains do not have the concept of